riverrun/genxword/README.rst

 Description
 ===========

 Genxword is a crossword generator written in Python.
-There are now two versions, genxword-gtk, which has a graphical user interface, and genxword, which runs from the command line.
+There are now two versions, `genxword-gtk <https://github.com/riverrun/genxword/wiki/genxword-gtk>`_, which has a graphical user interface, and genxword, which runs from the command line.
 Both versions create a crossword from a list of words and clues.
 You can save the crossword, with clues, as a pdf file, or you can save the empty grid and key in png and/or svg format, together with the word bank and clues in a text file.

 Usage